Devin Thomas: Early life

 Thomas attended and played high school football for Canton High School in Canton, Michigan.
 As a senior, he played WR, RB and CB, for Division 1 (Class A) Canton High School.
 He was named All-State after rushing and receiving for over 1,000 yards and 23 touchdowns and also had seven interceptions all in his senior year.

 College career

 Thomas attended Coffeyville Community College, where he redshirted in 2004 and played as a freshman in 2005.
 As a sophomore at Michigan State he had only six catches.
 However, he blocked a punt as a key play in the teams comeback from 35 points against Northwestern.
 Under head coach Mark Dantonio, Thomas played well his junior year with 79 catches, a school record, for 1,260 yards, and eight touchdowns.
-Thomas decided to forgo his senior year at Michigan State and declare himself eligibile for the 2008 draft.
+Thomas decided to forgo his senior year at Michigan State and declare himself eligible for the 2008 draft.